vastlint

 Option 3: Rust library (in-process, zero overhead)

 For ad servers, SSPs, and DSPs that need inline validation at bid time, embed vastlint-core directly.
-It validates over 14,000 VAST tags per second on a single core with p95 latency under 100µs.
+It validates production-size VAST tags (17–44 KB) in 363 µs to 2.1 ms on a single core.

 # Cargo.toml